fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d2_cso_knockback/readme.md

 * <details><summary>How does it work?</summary>

 	* When special infected get shot, they are being pushed back and can't move forward
-	* Allow Knockback while special infected using their ability
+	* Allow Knockback while special infected using their ability, Witch does not apply
 		* Tank throwing
 		* Hunter pouncing
+		* Smoker pulling and dragging
 		* Jockey leaping
 		* Charger charging
 		* Boomer vomiting
 		* Spitter spitting
-	* Witch does not apply
+	* KnockBack Power
+		* More Damage ＝＞ More KnockBack
+		* Closer Distance ＝＞ More KnockBack
+		* HeadShot ＝＞ More KnockBack
 	* Weapons, Melees, grenades now have knockback power
 	* Use data ```data/l4d2_cso_knockback.cfg``` to control knockback power
 </details>